 - ”Because thou sayest, I am rich” This must refer to spiritual wealth because and increased with goods; meaning worldly wealth, immediately follows.
 This describes perfectly the church of today.
 Each religion believes their teaching and their ways are correct, yet most of them are following the words of men and not the Word of God.
 Most are now using modern translations, which all but destroy Bible prophecy and are written to fit the beliefs of the translator or a particular denomination.
 Extremely few even know what the Feasts of the Lord are, let alone that they are prophetic.
 Even the churches that do deem them important do not believe that God has in any way made it possible for us to know the dates of the last three Fall Feast of the Lord because they have swallowed the false teachings of man and have not paid close attention to what His Word says.
 Many denominations use Sunday as the Sabbath day when the Bible clearly teaches that the day of assembly is Saturday.
 Genesis 2:3 states: “And God blessed the seventh day, and sanctified it.”
 One would think this verse alone would be enough to settle any debate.
 Also, the Saturday Sabbath is the very first Feast of the Lord as given in Leviticus 23.
 There is no place in God’s Word that “Remember the Sabbath to keep it holy” was rescinded, and yet you are viewed as being ridiculous if you even try to discuss the topic.
 The church of today does not take God at His Word, and for that reason, they will not be raptured as they believe and will not enter into His rest (millennium reign of Christ) unless they repent and get back into the whole Word of God.

 - ”And increased with goods” This speaks to worldly wealth.
-Many today are more interested in their balance in the bank than their balance in heaven.
+Many today are more interested in their balance at the bank than their balance in heaven.
 Many make their decisions based on money rather than trusting in the One who promised to provide all our needs.
 Is this not the same condition that has plagued mankind all through the ages?
 God blesses us with so much that we focus on our riches as though we are rich because of something we did and we forget the One that provides us with everything, the One who deserves all the glory, praise and honor?